delight-dev/delight-dev.github.io/Tutorials/Lists.md

 </WeaponsList>
 ```

-We added a local dependency called *SelectedWeapon* that we've bound to the *SelectedItem* in the list.
+We've added a local dependency property called *SelectedWeapon* that is bound to the *SelectedItem* in the list.
 We also created some buttons and click handlers to manipulate the list:

+{: .cs-file }

+WeaponsList.cs

 ```cs
 namespace Delight